 Business class takes pride of place at the front of Qantas' Boeing 787s with 42 seats spread across two distinct zones, offering every traveller a fully-flat bed and direct access to the aisle.

-Most of those seats are found in the forward eight-row cabin (rows 1-8), with an additional three rows (10-12) located further back:
+Most of these seats are found in the forward eight-row cabin (rows 1-8), with an additional three rows (10-12) behind the first galley.:

 'A' and 'K' seats are adjacent to the windows, while 'E' and 'F' seats are in the centre.

-You'll also notice that from one row to the next, seats alternate between being closer to the aisle and further away from it, allowing the legs of one traveller to extend underneath the (closed-off) side table of the passenger in front when stretching out in bed mode.
+You'll also notice that from one row to the next, seats alternate between being next to the aisle and then further from it, allowing the legs of one traveller to extend underneath the (closed-off) side table of the passenger in front when stretching out in bed mode.

 Qantas Boeing 787 Dreamliner business class: best seats

-Different travellers have different needs, so we've highlighted the best choices for solo flyers, couples, those hoping to sleep and those wanting to work – but as Australian Business Traveller observes below, your dominant (writing) hand also plays a part in the decision.
+Different travellers have different needs, so we've highlighted the best choices for solo flyers, couples, those hoping to sleep and those wanting to work – but as Executive Traveller observes below, your dominant (writing) hand also plays a part in the decision.

 For solo travellers – the 'A', 'K' seats: When jetting about on your lonesome, why perch yourself in a middle pair when you can nab a solo Business Suite by the windows with a view to match?

-For duos – the 'E' + 'F' seats: Couples and friends travelling together will naturally gravitate towards a pair of seats in the centre, instead.
+For duos – the 'E' + 'F' seats: Couples and friends travelling together will naturally gravitate towards a pair of seats in the centre.

 To make conversation easier, Qantas' Boeing 787 Business Suites offer a retractable privacy divider between these centre pairs...

-For working and productivity – it varies: This is where your dominant hand influences your seating choice, as some seats feature a shelf to the passenger's left, while others offer this to the passenger's right instead.
+For working and productivity – it varies: This is where your dominant hand influences your seating choice, as some seats feature a shelf to the passenger's left, while for others, this is instead on the passenger's right.

 You'll find these divided as follows: